Humangle/VRTourEditor/README.md

 ##	Getting Started
 1. Go To [humangle.github.io/VRTourEditor](https://humangle.github.io/VRTourEditor) and select the "HumAngle Office Tour" Template.
 This is what [HumAngle VR Office Tour](https://humangle.github.io/VRTourEditor/sample) was created with.
-2. Start an new project, make sure to insert your project name.
+2. Start a new project, make sure to insert your project name.
 Click on "+" to add the url links to your images.
 Your images can be hosted on github or any free platform that does not restrict access from another server (CORS policy).
 Tip: find the actual image location by right clicking and selecting "open image in new tab".
 3. If your project has multiple images, you can create connections between them from each image.
 The VR Tour would begin from the first image uploaded or any index selected.
 4. Export your project and host your generated web page online, you can embed it as shown in our [How to Embed](https://humangle.github.io/VRTourEditor/sample/how-to-embed) example.
 ```html